 A-Bisabolol Terpene 101: What It Is, Effects, Benefits, & Uses

-Once upon a time, it was thought that consuming cannabinoids alone was the best way to get the full benefits of cannabis.
-Nowadays, we know that combining cannabinoids with other compounds, such as terpenes and flavonoids, provides more therapeutic effects than consuming cannabinoids by themselves.
-This is known as botanical synergy or the Entourage Effect.
+Once upon a time, it was thought that consuming cannabinoids like THC and CBD (see microdosing for more info) alone was the best way to get the full benefits of cannabis.
+Nowadays, research has shown us that combining cannabinoids with other compounds, such as terpenes and flavonoids, can provide more therapeutic effects than consuming cannabinoids by themselves.
+This is known as botanical synergy or the entourage effect.

 Essentially, the entourage effect states that combining different cannabis compounds, like phytocannabinoids, cannabis terpenoids, and non-cannabinoid plant molecules, can produce “synergistic interactions to better treat pain, inflammation, depression, anxiety, addiction, epilepsy, cancer, fungal, and bacterial infections.”